800-860-3577

 Which One Should You Choose?

-In this guide, we go in-depth on the differences between LED and OLED TVs.
-We're looking at the primary technologies (and how they differ) and measuring some pros and cons associated with each.What Is an LED TV?
+In this guide we go in-depth on the differences between LED and OLED TVs.
+What is OLED, what is a classic LED TV, and which is better for me?
+We'll be answering these questions and taking a close look at the primary technologies (and how they differ), then measuring the pros and cons associated with each screen type.

 An LED TV uses liquid crystal display (LCD) technology to create a picture (LEDs are actually a specific type of LCD TV).
 The screen is a thin, translucent panel made up of pixels that are filled with liquid crystal.
 When electricity passes through, it causes the crystals to move so that light can or cannot pass through.
 LED TVs are backlit by light-emitting diodes (LEDs) rather than the old-fashioned cold cathode fluorescent lamps (CCFL), creating more vibrant pictures with deeper blacks and more saturated colors.